CoffeeIsLife87/OpenRGB-python-FX/README.md

 * clone the repository or download the effect you want

+* cd into the folder with the python files

 * run using ```python3 file.py``` or ```python file.py```

 * enjoy the effect :)